prolificinteractive/DevKit/Documentation/Extensions/UIApplicationExtension.md

 # UIApplication Extension
 (Extensions/UIApplicationExtension)

+*Deployment Target: iOS 11.0*

 ```
 /// Opens user's settings.
 public func openSettings()
 ```

-When called the device will deeplink to the device's settings page.
+When called, the device will deeplink to the device's settings page.

 ```
 /// The safe area insets of the application.